-750 ILCS 5/503 governs what happens with this property in a marriage and it states specifically, “For the purposes of this Act, “marital property” means all property, includeing debts and other obligations, acquired by either spouse subsequent to the marriage,” and then lists a series of exceptions.
-Separation is not one of the exceptions.
+750 ILCS 5/503 governs what happens with this property in a marriage and it states specifically, “For the purposes of this Act, “marital property” means all property, including debts and other obligations, acquired by either spouse subsequent to the marriage,” and then lists a series of exceptions.
+Separation is not one of the exceptions listed in the statute.

 Property acquired by either spouse during the marriage is presumed to be marital property regardless of how title is actually held.
 In re Marriage of Dann 2012 IL App(2d) 100343.
 This presumption includes property held solely in one parties’ name.
 In re Marriage of Foster 2014 IL App (1st) 123078.
 To overcome the presumption that that a parties’ interest in a property is non-marital, that party must produce clear and convincing evidence that he or she acquired his or her interest by one of the means specified in section 503(a) of the Act.

 Specifically, there is an exception that contemplates something like separation except it is significantly more strict than merely applying the physical separation as the separation date.

 The statute allows that “property acquired by a spouse after a judgment of legal separation”.
 750 ILCS 5/503(a)(3) be non-marital.

 A judgment of legal separation is a formal document issued by the courts.
 You must specifically petition the court for a judgment of legal separation.
 To ask for a judgment of legal separation, one must meet the following requirements as laid out by the statute:

 “Any person living separate and apart from his or her spouse may have a remedy for reasonable support and maintenance while they so live apart.